this blog & me

 In 2009 I wrote a book called “Sex Talk: In Search of Love and Romance” which is not about anything hanky-panky but a linguistic-cultural look into Thai language and culture of romance, love and sexuality.
 I meant to write more books that looks deeper into the Thai psyche but one work project after another kind of pushed that to the back burner.

 Meanwhile, I have found myself becoming sort of a social commentator as I kept up writing one long article after another on Thailand’s hot cultural, social or political issue of the day.
-Each of my social commentaries is published first on the SiamVoices Blog on Asian Correspondent for the larger audience and then reproduced here on my own blog.
+Each of my social commentaries is published first on the SiamVoices Blog on Asian Correspondent or occasionally on Prachatai English for the larger audience and then reproduced here on my own blog.

 I take questions about the topics mentioned above, and occasionally post answers that I think might be of interest for a larger audience.
 However, let me stress that I am not a relationship counselor and am not into providing anyone with advice for intimate relationship problems (so if I don’t respond to certain questions along that line it’s probably because I choose not to, and I apologize for not being able to help).
 I can try to provide some general cultural perspectives, if they are useful.